-Spelling has been eliminated in Devanagari because every sound had been correctly analyzed and placed into its phonetic classification and the consonants and the vowels which have different functions have been assigned definite mode of behavior.
-On the contrary as combination of letters are used in Roman script for sound which have no signs, the need for spelling them artificially became necessary.
+Spelling has been eliminated in Devanagari because every sound had been correctly analyzed and placed into its phonetic classification and the consonants and the vowels which have different functions have been assigned definite mode of behaviour.
+On the contrary, as a combination of letters is used in Roman script for sounds that have no signs, the need for spelling them artificially became necessary.

 Series Modulation by Vowel Signs:

-Devanagari and all script of the Brahmi family have distinctive graphemes for all vowels in order to join with the consonants representative signs.
+Devanagari and all scripts of the Brahmi family have distinctive graphemes for all vowels in order to join with the consonant's representative signs.
 These have been evolved along with the script.